davegoblue/TestCodingShortcuts/Exercise003.md

 Cut processing time by about 50%, updated to Exercise003_v002.R.
 Also put in some initial coding for creating the hand matrices, but do not yet have the full combinatorics working for combining the suits.
 Save as Exercise003_v003.R.

 ##### **_29-FEB-2016_**
 Fixed the combinatorics issues and validated that hand types for each sub-group match expectations.
-Next step will be to save the as a big lookup file and start to calculate against them.
+Next step will be to save the matrices as a big lookup file and calculate against them.
 Save latest as Exercise003_v003.R (overwrote non-working version).